tristanSilva/ML_Foundations/README.md

 Currently I am working as a Business Process Automation Developer in the Philippines, transitioning into AI Automation Engineering.
 My background is in Blue Prism RPA, NestJS, FastAPI, and React Native — mostly enterprise and LGU-facing systems.

-This ML curriculum is one part of a larger effort to build AI-powered tools for Philippine government and business clients — starting with the fundamentals, done properly.

 ---